Wind turbine: Demolition and recycling

 Some wind turbines which are out of use are recycled or repowered.
 85% of turbine materials are easily reused or recycled, but the blades, made of a composite material, are more difficult to process.

 Interest in recycling blades varies in different markets and depends on the waste legislation and local economics.
 A challenge in recycling blades is related to the composite material, which is made of fiberglass with carbon fibers in epoxy resin, which cannot be remolded to form new composites.
-So the options are to send the blade to landfill, to reuse the blade and the composite material elements found in the blade, or to transform the composite material into a new source of material.

 Wind farm waste is less toxic than other garbage.
-Wind turbine blades represent only a fraction of overall waste in the US, according to the Wind-industry trade association, American Wind Energy Association.
-In the US the town of Casper, Wyoming has buried 1,000 non-recyclable blades in its landfill site, earning $675,000 for the town.
+Wind turbine blades represent only a fraction of overall waste in the US, according to the wind-industry trade association, American Wind Energy Association.

-Several utilities, start-up companies, and researchers are developing methods for reusing or recycling blades.
+Several utilities, startup companies, and researchers are developing methods for reusing or recycling blades.
 Manufacturer Vestas has developed technology that can separate the fibers from the resin, allowing for reuse.
 In Germany, wind turbine blades are commercially recycled as part of an alternative fuel mix for a cement factory.
 In the United Kingdom, a project will trial cutting blades into strips for use as rebar in concrete, with the aim of reducing emissions in the construction of High Speed 2.
 Used wind turbine blades have been recycled by incorporating them as part of the support structures within pedestrian bridges in Poland and Ireland.

-Comparison with fossil-fuel turbines
+Comparison with other power sources

 Advantages

-Wind turbines produce electricity at between two and six cents per kilowatt hour, which is one of the lowest-priced renewable energy sources.
+Wind turbines is one of the lowest-cost sources of renewable energy along with solar panels.
 As technology needed for wind turbines continued to improve, the prices decreased as well.
-In addition, there is currently no competitive market for wind energy, because wind is a freely available natural resource, most of which is untapped.
+In addition, there is currently no competitive market for wind energy (though there may be in the future), because wind is a freely available natural resource, most of which is untapped.
 The main cost of small wind turbines is the purchase and installation process, which averages between $48,000 and $65,000 per installation.
-The energy harvested from the turbine will offset the installation cost, as well as provide virtually free energy for years.
+Usually, the total amount of energy harvested amounts to more than the cost of the turbines.

+Turbines using a Doubly Fed Induction Generator can black start the grid, as well as reducing destabilisation of the grid from the overuse of grid-following inverters (due to their lower cost).

 Wind turbines provide a clean energy source, use little water, emitting no greenhouse gases and no waste products during operation.
 Over 1,500 ST of carbon dioxide per year can be eliminated by using a one-megawatt turbine instead of one megawatt of energy from a fossil fuel.